 The Business of IP: IP Alignment to Business Strategy – Best Practices and Recommendations for Crafting a Patent Prosecution & IP Licensing Strategy

 The discussion began with general insights to consider when planning an IP strategy.
 One important point to keep in mind is that “products do not support IP”.
-It is actually the other way around: IP supports innovative environment that enables the full development of a product.
+It is actually the other way around: IP supports an innovative environment that enables the full development of a product.

 Additionally, Doug Hudson, Assistant General Counsel of Etsy remarked that “Every patent you file is a press release”, and each filing provides a reflection of your strategy, whether you intend it or not.
 These considerations illustrate that an IP strategy goes hand-in-hand with a business and marketing strategy.

-Discussion quickly turned to patent filing strategies: One method suggested was to initially file an application in the US, and then follow up with a filing outside of the US, depending upon the specific target.
-This would help mitigate any major setbacks caused by modifications to the filing during prosecution within the patent offices, and may negate any strategic advantages.
+The discussion quickly turned to patent filing strategies: One method suggested was to initially file an application in the US, and then follow up with a filing outside of the US, depending upon the specific target.
+This would help mitigate any major setbacks caused by modifications to the filing during prosecution within the patent offices and may negate any strategic advantages.
 Some entities file directly into the PCT, which is a bit more expensive.
 That said, a prosecution cannot be US-centric anymore.
 Germany, for example, is a target for prosecution because of its favorable injunction rulings.
 Europe also has attractive unfair competition laws.

 In the long run, entities are using analytics to determine the playing field.
 From a monetization strategy perspective, while patent pools and other similar arrangements are valuable, bilateral engagements such as collaboration agreements are seen as very effective options.
-The audience prompted to provide insights while reviewing your patent portfolio and how to determine which assets to ditch and which to keep.
-One tip suggested to analyze by portfolio segments: “Look at the low hanging fruit and determine what old patents you can sell; where the maintenance of the patents outweighs the value to your company.”
+The audience is prompted to provide insights while reviewing your patent portfolio and how to determine which assets to ditch and which to keep.
+One tip suggested to analyze by portfolio segments: “Look at the low-hanging fruit and determine what old patents you can sell; where the maintenance of the patents outweighs the value to your company.”

 5 Years In, Beyond Nuance to Strategy: Winning Strategies for Achieving Success at the PTAB – Lessons Learned from the Front Lines of the PTAB Bar

 IP Counsel Exchange was founded to address issues related to the new PTAB forum, so this topic was particularly relevant.
 It was learned that means-plus-function (“M+F”) claims are less likely to be rejected during a PTAB trial.
-This is because the patent infringer must present evidence invalidating the claim and it is more difficult to address a M+F claim mainly due to its tedium.
+This is because the patent infringer must present evidence invalidating the claim and it is more difficult to address an M+F claim mainly due to its tedium.
 Counsel must work through each claim and then provide examples of prior art.
-For a M+F claim, this means pulling information from the claim itself as well as information from the description.
+For an M+F claim, this means pulling information from the claim itself as well as information from the description.
 This work is very time-consuming, and because of the large number of words needed to properly process the argument, word limits are quickly approached.
 There are a number of tactics employed by counsel to shortcut the analysis:

 - Performing analysis on one M+F claim, and then announcing that the analysis is similar to the remaining claims.
 The courts do not care for this shortcut and may reject the argument entirely.